photography / journal

 I have a cat, but it’s not an outdoor one; here in LA, I’m certain it would get ran over!
 I can only imagine her “on the prowl,” just like in this picture. lucky but beautiful.

 Comment Policy: Unless you've received special dispensation (you know who you are), you must use your real name.
-For a little keyword SEO love, you may use name @ keyword to have a link to your site (only the keyword will be the anchor text).
+We're all friends here, so if you want to be "Ron the plumber," that's cool, but you can't be "Best Plumber."
 See the comment policy for more.

 Notify me of followup comments via e-mail